Office project training program. Microsoft Project Online Training

 • Permanent organization and its impact on the project

-• Role of the project manager
+• Role of the Project Manager

 • Features of project management in matrix structures